shahadpichen/new-india/README.md

-# Anon-Petition
+# New-India

-Anon-Petition is a decentralized platform that enables citizens to create and support petitions anonymously using Anon Aadhaar for verification.
+New-India is a decentralized platform that enables citizens to create and support petitions anonymously using Anon Aadhaar for verification.
 The platform ensures privacy while maintaining accountability through pincode-based verification.

 ## About Anon Aadhaar

 Anon Aadhaar is a zero-knowledge proof protocol that allows users to prove they own an Aadhaar card without revealing their identity.
-In Anon-Petition:
+In New_India:

 - Users verify their identity using their Aadhaar card's QR code
 - The proof contains the user's pincode but keeps other details private